Supreme Court of Illinois

-The Supreme Court of Illinois is the state supreme court, the highest court of the State of Illinois.
+The Supreme Court of Illinois is the state supreme court, the highest court of the judiciary of Illinois.
 The court's authority is granted in Article VI of the current Illinois Constitution, which provides for seven justices elected from the five appellate judicial districts of the state: three justices from the First District (Cook County) and one from each of the other four districts.
-Each justice is elected for a term of ten years and the chief justice is elected by the court from its members for a three-year term.
+Absent mid-term vacancy, each justice is elected for a term of ten years, which may be renewed and the chief justice is elected by the court from its members for a three-year term.

 Jurisdiction

-The court has limited original jurisdiction and has final appellate jurisdiction.
+The court has limited original jurisdiction and has final appellate jurisdiction in Illinois state law matters.
+If its decision also involves a federal question, it may be further appealed to the United States Supreme Court.
 It has jurisdiction in cases where the constitutionality of laws has been called into question, and discretionary jurisdiction from the Illinois Appellate Court.
 Until 2011, when Illinois abolished the death penalty, it had mandatory jurisdiction in capital cases.
 Along with the state legislature, the court promulgates rules for all state courts.
 Also, its members have the authority to elevate trial judges to the appellate court on a temporary basis.
 The court administers professional discipline through the Attorney Registration and Disciplinary Committee and it governs initial licensing through the Illinois Board of Admissions to the Bar.

-The official reporter of the Illinois Supreme Court is Illinois Reports.
+For publication of its decisions and rulings, the official law report of the Illinois Supreme Court is Illinois Reports.

+Election of judges

+The Supreme Court of Illinois has a system unique among state supreme courts in which it elects its justices from electoral districts through partisan elections.
+Under the current structuring of the court (outlined in Article VI of the 1970 state constitution), the court has seven justices representing the state's five appellate districts.
+Cook County (the most populous county) is contiguous with the boundary of the 1st district, which for supreme court is a multi-member district with three justices.
+The remaining four districts are single-member districts.
+Illinois is one of 21 U.S. states that holds popular elections of its supreme court justices.
+Of those states, it is one of only six that do so through partisan elections, and Illinois is currently the only U.S. state that ties its supreme court judgeships to geographic divisions (electoral districts).